officialrajdeepsingh/awesome-nextjs/README.md

 ## Chrome Extension

-- [Gimli](https://gimli.app/): Gimli chrome extension is an innovative visual tool for front-end developers to build with tailwind CSS.
+- [Gimli](https://gimli.app/): Gimli Chrome extension is an innovative visual tool for front-end developers to build with tailwind CSS.
 - [NextJS Utilities Extension](https://chrome.google.com/webstore/detail/nextjs-utilities-extensio/ffcogmoganomoabikgmcmckdgojnpldo): Next.js Utilities Extension shows you the size of Next.js static data without installing of any additional stuff.
 - [GitHub Web IDE](https://chromewebstore.google.com/detail/github-web-ide/adjiklnjodbiaioggfpbpkhbfcnhgkfe): Open Any GitHub repositories in online web (cloud) IDE like VS Code, GitHub Dev, Code Sandbox, Repl.it, Gitpod etc.

 ## Utility (Others)

 - [Demo posts for markdown](https://github.com/frontendweb3/Demo-markdown-posts): Demo markdown posts are used to design your new blog base template.
 You do not write markdown demo posts.
-You can use demo markdown posts with any static site generator which supports markdown---for example, next.js, gatsby, lume, fresh, etc. Demo markdown posts are written with Lorem Ipsum.
+You can use demo markdown posts with any static site generator which supports markdown. for example, next.js, gatsby, lume, fresh, etc. Demo markdown posts are written with Lorem Ipsum.
 I can use bold, italic, code block, inline code, links, images, and quotes in markdown posts.